-$$Accuracy(ACC) = \frac{TP + TN}{TP + TN + FP + FN}$$ (4.1)
+$$Accuracy(ACC) = \frac{TP + TN}{TP + TN + FP + FN}$$ (2)

-4.5.3 Detection Rate (DR)
+3. Detection Rate (DR)

 Aka Recall, Sensitivity, Hit rate, or True positive rate (TPR), it is the measure of correctly identified positive (anomaly) instances from all the actual positive instances, defined as the ratio of correct positive predictions to the total number of positive predictions.
 Or more simply, how sensitive the classifier is for detecting positive instances.
-The higher its value the better
+The higher its value the better.

-$$Detection Rate(DR) = \frac{TP}{TP + FN}$$ (4.2)
+$$Detection Rate(DR) = \frac{TP}{TP + FN}$$ (3)

-4.5.4 False Alert Rate (FAR)
+4. False Alert Rate (FAR)

-Aka fall-out or False positive rate (FPR), is the measure of the incorrectly classified negative (normal) instance as an anomaly from all the actual negative instances, or defined as the proportion of negative prediction this is mistakenly considered as positive (anomaly) for all negative predictions.
+Aka Fall-out or False positive rate (FPR) is the measure of incorrectly classified negative (normal) instances as positive (anomaly) from all the actual negative instances or defined as the proportion of negative prediction that is mistakenly considered as positive (anomaly) for all negative predictions.
 The lower its value the better.

-False Alert Rate(FAR) =
+$$False Alert Rate(FAR) = \frac{FP}{FP + TN}$$ (4)

-$$\frac{FP}{FP + TN}$$

-(4.3)

-4.5.5 Computational Time
+5. Computational Time

-The computational time is the entire time taken to train and evaluate a model.
-However, the time reported in this work does not include time taken by feature selection operation.
-Because the timing depends on factors beyond our control (such as CPU task switching, etc.), we try to avoid running heavy tasks whilst executing the programs, prevent the computer from sleeping and also re-run the programs a number of times to verify the timing and ensure minimal interference.
+In this work, the computational time is the entire time taken to train and evaluate a model exclusive of the time taken in feature selection operation.
+As the timing depends on factors beyond our control (such as CPU task switching, etc.), we try to avoid running heavy tasks whilst executing the programs, prevent the computer from sleeping, in addition to re-running the programs several times to verify the timing and ensure minimal interference.